10 Taxonomic Profiling, OTU Tables and Visualisation

 Figure 10.1: General overview of a taxonomic profiling analysis workflow

-If you prefer text instead of pictograms, the workflow we’re going to cover today is outlined in the figure below, adapted from Sharpton (2014)
+If you prefer text instead of pictograms, the workflow we’re going to cover today is outlined in Figure 10.2, adapted from Sharpton (2014)

 Figure 10.2: A typical metagenomics analysis workflow, adapted from Sharpton (2014)